 Chapter 48.62 RCW authorizes the governing body of any one or more governmental entities to form together into or join a pool or organization for the joint self-insuring to the same extent that they may individually self-insure.
-Separate agreements to form an unemployment pool and workers' compensation pool and unemployment pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
-The North Central Unemployment Pool was formed on July 1, 1988, and the North Central Washington Workers' Compensation Pool was formed on January 1, 1984, when school districts and North Central Educational Service District (NCESD) in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses.
-The North Central Unemployment Pool was formed on July 1, 1988, and the North Central Unemployment Compensation Risk-Sharing Insurance Pool was created September 1, 2015, when school districts and NCESD in the State of Washington joined together by signing an Agreement to pool their self-insured losses.
-Twenty-four school districts and North Central Educational Service District (ESD) have joined the unemployment pool; twenty-nine school districts and NCESD have joined the workers' compensation pool while twenty-six school districts and NCESD have joined the unemployment pool.
+Separate agreements to form a workers' compensation pool and unemployment pool were made pursuant to the provisions of Chapter 39.34 RCW, the Interlocal Cooperation Act.
+The North Central Washington Workers' Compensation Pool was formed on January 1, 1984, when school districts and North Central Educational Service District (NCESD) in the State of Washington joined together by signing an Interlocal Governmental Agreement to pool their self-insured losses.
+The North Central Unemployment Compensation Risk-Sharing Insurance Pool was created September 1, 2015, when school districts and NCESD in the State of Washington joined together by signing an Agreement to pool their self-insured losses.
+Twenty-nine school districts and NCESD have joined the workers' compensation pool while twenty-six school districts and NCESD have joined the unemployment pool.

-These funds are operated for the Okanogan School District's benefit in lieu of the district having to make monthly premium payments to the State of Washington for unemployment and industrial insurance and unemployment.
+This pool is operated for the Ephrata School District's benefit in lieu of the district having to make monthly premium payments to the State of Washington for industrial insurance and unemployment.
 Membership automatically renews each year.
 Even after termination, members are still responsible for contributions for unresolved claims occurring during a period when the district was a member of the pools.

-The pools are governed by a board of directors of each pool which is comprised of one designated representative from each participating member.
-Executive committees are elected for each pool and are responsible for conducting the business affairs of each pool.
+The pool is governed by a board of directors which is comprised of one designated representative from each participating member.
+An executive committee is elected for conducting the business affairs of the pool.

-Each member's contributions to the pools are determined by an annual actuarial study.
-In fiscal year ending August 31, 2017, Okanogan School District made payments totaling \$109,659.78 to the industrial insurance pool and \$1,085.92 to the unemployment insurance pool.
+Each member's contributions to the pool is determined by an annual actuarial study.
+In fiscal year ending August 31, 2019, Ephrata School District made payments totaling \$215,273.08 to the industrial insurance pool and \$45,295.23 to the unemployment insurance pool.